Why Adalo Works for Building Apps with Flexnet ERP Data

 To connect related data, use Relationships within the Database tab.
 For instance, if each Sales Order is tied to a specific Customer, establish a One-to-Many relationship where one Customer "has many" Sales Orders.
 This method ensures you can display customer details alongside their order history without duplicating data.
 Since all data originates from your ERP, define these relationships within External Collections to maintain consistency.

 You can also use API query filters (e.g., ?filter=(status=active)) to retrieve only the data you need.
-For example, adding ?filter=(status=active) limits the results to active items, improving both performance and usability.
+For example, adding this filter limits the results to active items, improving both performance and usability.
+With Adalo's unrestricted database storage on paid plans, you can maintain comprehensive ERP data connections without worrying about hitting caps.

 Once your data is structured in Collections, you're ready to design user-friendly screens for displaying it in your app.